JDBC Data Sources¶

 Database adapter.
 Name of the JDBC adapter to be used to access the relational database.
-In section Plugins and JDBC Adapters, the adapters distributed with Denodo Scheduler are discussed as well as how new ones can be added.
+In section Extensions, the adapters distributed with Denodo Scheduler are discussed as well as how new ones can be added.
 When selecting an adapter, the connection URI fields, name of the driver class, and classpath are filled in automatically.
 In the case of a connection URI, a connection template for the database will appear which should be modified according to the remote server that you want to access.

 Connection URI.
 Database access URI.